thodan/bop_toolkit/README.md

 - [x] rendering of objects onto an image
 - [x] depth error based on rendering with groundtruth and predicted poses
 - [x] rendering of object symmetries
-- [ ] depth error heatmaps based on rendering with groundtruth and predicted poses
+- [x] depth error heatmaps based on rendering with groundtruth and predicted poses
-- [ ] rendering of object contour
+- [x] rendering of object contour
-- [ ] 3D bounding boxes
+- [x] 3D bounding boxes
-- [ ] depth maps
-- [ ] joint groundtruth-prediction visuals
-- [ ] NOCS

 ## Convert BOP to COCO format